2021–22 Accrington Stanley F.C. season

-The 2021–22 season is Accrington Stanley's 53rd year in their history and fourth consecutive season in League One.
-Along with the league, the club will also compete in the FA Cup, the EFL Cup and the EFL Trophy.
+The 2021–22 season was Accrington Stanley's 53rd year in their history and fourth consecutive season in League One.
+Along with the league, the club also competed in the FA Cup, the EFL Cup and the EFL Trophy.
 The season covers the period from 1 July 2021 to 30 June 2022.

 Pre-season friendlies

 Accrington Stanley announced they will play friendly matches against Clitheroe, Blackpool, Preston North End, Warrington Town and Bradford City as part of their pre-season preparations.